 - Every device enrolled with DEM accounts needs to be properly licensed to be managed by Intune.
 The license could be an Intune user license or an Intune device license.

 - If you're enrolling Android Enterprise work profile devices by using a DEM account, there is a limit of 10 devices that can be enrolled per account.

 In Intune in the Azure portal, choose Device enrollment > Device enrollment managers.

 On the Add User blade, enter a user principal name for the DEM user, and select Add.
 The DEM user is added to the list of DEM users.

 Permissions for DEM

-Global or Intune Service Administrator Azure AD roles are required to
+Global Administrator or Intune Service Administrator Azure AD roles are required to

-A user without the Global Administrator or Intune Service Administrator role assigned, but who has read permissions for the Device Enrollment Managers role, can see only the DEM users they created.
-RBAC role support for these features will be announced in the future.
+If a user doesn't have the Global Administrator or Intune Service Administrator role assigned to them, but has read permissions enabled for the Device Enrollment Managers role assigned to them, they can see only the DEM users they've created.

 To remove a device enrollment manager

 - In Intune in the Azure portal, choose Device enrollment, and then choose Device enrollment managers.